evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_500_4MATIC_SUV/_index.md

 You can choose between two types of headlights for the Mercedes-EQ EQE 500 4MATIC SUV.

 - The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
-- Headlights based on LED Matrix technology are available as an option.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.

-The standard taillights use LED technology.
+Standard Taillights use LED technology, ensuring visibility and efficiency.

 {{< sitefiguresized thumb="models/mercedes/eqe_suv/eqe_500_4matic_suv/headlights_1_st.jpg" title="Mercedes-EQ EQE 500 4MATIC SUV" width="3000" height="2250"  >}}